 #8 Debit Notes and Credit Notes under GST

 Debit Notes and Credit Notes are posing huge problems; Auditors are not able to reconcile Debit Note issued with Credit Note obtained.
 Some taxpayers have changed their policies of debiting the vendor.
-For example: Some are issuing Purchase return Note, Debit Notes or directly inflating the sales and Purchases.
+For example, Some are issuing Purchase return Notes, Debit Notes, or directly inflating the sales and Purchases.